Dev-Em-Zav/Python/README.md

 Version 1

 This repository allow to dowload information from wikipedia.
-The main pages to starct data are:
+The main pages to stract data for this code are:

  Site Estado de los Estados Unidos - [link]('https://es.wikipedia.org/wiki/Estado_de_los_Estados_Unidos')